Technic

 Preface

-• Nevertheless the different techniques used actually enable the styles or at least simplify them.
+• Nevertheless the different cameras and lenses being used actually enable the styles or at least simplify them.
+They are like different brushes of a painter ...

 But: